skoolkid/skoolkit/sphinx/source/man/rzxplay.py.rst

 OPTIONS
 =======
+-c, --cmio
+  Simulate memory and I/O contention delays and the MEMPTR register.

 --flags FLAGS
   Set playback flags.
 Do ``--flags help`` for more information, or see the section on ``FLAGS`` below.